cosmosgame/save-the-world/content/posts/programmers-path.md

     - Factoring in that humans are failable
   - Flow
     - Cure for sensitivity
-      -hiding out in crystalline forests
+      -hiding out in the crystalline, beautiful forests of reason
     - Teaches possibility of joy
       - joy based life
   - Request For Comments (RFC)
+    - Courageous asks that can change the world
   - Models
   - Open source
     - Shared libraries